 Below is a list of typical events which are organised during the Mayor's Year in Office.
-These dates are discussed and arranged during a meeting with the Mayor, Mayor's Chaplain, Town Clerk and Town Council Support Officer at the beginning of each New Year to suit the Mayor's diary.
+These dates are discussed and arranged during a meeting with the Mayor, Mayor's Chaplain, Town Clerk and Support Officer / Assistant to the Town Clerk & RFO at the beginning of each New Year to suit the Mayor's diary.